saltyorg/docs/docs/saltbox/install/install.md

     [Plexguide migration notes](https://docs.saltbox.dev/reference/guides/plexguide/)

 === "I'm totally new to this"
-    If you have a brand new Google Drive account and want to be walked through allt he steps you need to perform, start [here](../../reference/rclone.md)
+    If you have a brand new Google Drive account and want to be walked through all the steps you need to perform, start [here](../../reference/rclone.md)

     That's an eight-step process that is mostly copy-paste commands.
 When you have completed it, come back here.